skiplang/skip/docs/overview/lvalues.md

 title: Lvalues
 ---

-In Skip, an `!` designates which part of the lvalue is going to be modified.
+In Skip, `!` designates which part of the lvalue is going to be modified.
 That notion is pretty unconventional, so let's just run through a few examples:

 ```
 x.!field1 = 0
 ```
-That last example works exactly like in most programming languages, the object that the variable `x` points to is going to be modified, the slot that corresponds to `field1` is going to be assigned the value `0`.
+That last example works exactly like in most programming languages; the object that the variable `x` points to is going to be modified, and the slot that corresponds to `field1` is going to be assigned the value `0`.
 Said differently, if `x` was pointing to `MyObject{ field1 => 42 }` it will point to the object `MyObject{ field1 => 0 }` after this expression is evaluated, and the modification will happen by physically updating the field `field1`.

 ```
 !x.field1 = 0